For CDC information about the COVID-19 vaccine, including "Key Things to Know," click here.

 - Portsmouth Fire Department is processing burn permits online.

 - Building Inspections continue by video for unoccupied and exteriors of buildings.

 - Planning Department: For information about land use applications and submission deadlines click here.

-- City board, commission and committee meetings are scheduled remotely.
+- City board, commission and committee meetings are scheduled remotely, via Zoom.

-- Portsmouth Public Library: For details on all of the on-line services offered by the Library and how to access them, click here.
+- Portsmouth Public Library: The Portsmouth Public Library has expanded in-person access and hours.
+For details on all of the services offered by the Library and how to access them, click here.